hughwarden/hwarden.blog/content/posts/2023-05-just-intonation/index.en.md

 ## What Are the Ratios of Intervals?

 Back before civilisation, before we had found the rules of music (or maybe more accurately, before we made up the rules of music) we had an idea of pitch but we didn't know what a "note" was, as all a note really is is a name we give to a certain frequency.
 We did however, know that some pitches sounded "good" together and some pitches sounded "bad" together.
 This idea of "good" and "bad" intervals is called consonance and dissonance.
-This is how the modern western scale came to be, some people found notes the sounded consonant (or good together) and this formed the basis of the notes we use today (this is I think the biggest oversimplification I have ever made in my life, the journey as to how we got to our current system is a long and complicated one, and I am not going to go into it here).
+This is how the modern western scale came to be, some people found notes that sounded consonant (or good together) and this formed the basis of the notes we use today (this is I think the biggest oversimplification I have ever made in my life, the journey as to how we got to our current system is a long and complicated one, and I am not going to go into it here).

 Generally what people found was that intervals that were made of "simpler" ratios tended to sound more consonant.
 A "simple" ratio is a relationship between notes that is charaterised by a fraction containing integers that are very small.
 For example, the most consonant interval is the unison interval, which has a frequency ratio of 1:1.
 Another very consonant interval is the octave, these are so consonant we give notes that are an octave apart the same name, all an octave is is a frequency ratio of 2:1.
 This means that if we take an A at 440Hz, then the note associated with the frequency 880Hz is also an A as 880:440 = 2:1.